 - Interest rates are different on the provincial and federal portion of your loan and will start accruing at different times.

 - The interest rate on the provincial portion of your loan is the prime rate of interest plus 1%.

 - On the federal portion of your loan, you can choose the prime rate of interest plus 2.5%, or lock it in at prime plus 5%.

-- You are responsible to start repaying your loan six months after completing your studies or when you are no longer a full-time post secondary student.
+- You are responsible to start repaying your loan 6 months after you graduate, finish your studies, stop attending university or when you are no longer a full-time post secondary student.

 DO MY PARENTS MAKE TOO MUCH MONEY FOR ME TO QUALIFY?

 - Your financial aid through OSAP is based on a formula that compares your educational costs and expected contributions from your parents and your own income and assets.

 - All things being equal, the more income your parents earn, the lower the amount of financial aid you will receive from OSAP.